-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our information security policy.
+Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation.
+Full information can be found in our Data Protection and Information Security policy.

 8.5 Security and Management of Information Systems